 Consistent maintenance of HVAC systems prevents common issues that are often avoidable.
 Problems occur often when regular maintenance and inspection schedules are missed.
 Here are some digital checklists to help you take preventative measures and create a corrective action plan.

 This is a detailed HVAC maintenance checklist that is divided per function.
 The functions inspected include the air conditioner, heat pump, electric heater, and furnace.

 This is an HVAC maintenance checklist specifically designed for commercial units.
 Help employees conduct a thorough maintenance inspection of the system in the building and keep audit records for future reference.

 This is a general maintenance checklist that inspects every vital component of the HVAC system.
 Use this checklist to make sure that every part is in proper working condition.

 HVAC systems make life and work more comfortable by ensuring better air quality, proper ventilation and air flow, and providing a means for temperature control.
 However, maintenance can be cumbersome, and costly when a problem arises.
-Prolonging the life of your HVAC system is possible by regularly monitoring and inspecting your heating, ventilation, and cooling units. iAuditor by SafetyCulture can help ensure that time isn’t wasted on fixing preventable issues by providing equipment inspection and maintenance checklists.
+Prolonging the life of your HVAC system is possible by regularly monitoring and inspecting your heating, ventilation, and cooling units.
+SafetyCulture (formerly iAuditor) can help ensure that time isn’t wasted on fixing preventable issues by providing equipment inspection, tune-up, and maintenance checklists.
 Further streamline HVAC system maintenance processes by integrating smart sensors, which automatically monitors the current air quality and allows you to view sensor readings and past inspection audits directly on your mobile device.
-Streamline your HVAC maintenance processes and never miss scheduled inspections again with the iAuditor mobile app.
+Streamline your HVAC maintenance processes and never miss scheduled inspections again with the SafetyCulture mobile app.